 When you leave Alibaug and Nagaon you don’t really leave them.
 There are two things that will follow you from here for quite a distance.
 One is history and the other one is bad roads.
 On history there is a lot of confusion about the times and names etc. About the roads there is no confusion.
 They are bad, very bad.
 Having travelled from Gujarat coast very recently we can vouch for the fact that Maharashtra is lagging behind in Roads and electrical supply by about a couple of decades.
 It would perhaps score better than Gujarat on the cleanliness front.

 Revdanda and its fort have a physical presence.
-This fort must have been a large settlement as even to-day it has a large population.
+This fort must have been a large settlement as even to-day it has a large area and population.

 The road down south goes through the Fort.

 Many of these forts have Canons strewn around.
 They are present almost in every fort waiting for some enterprising thieves to carry them away.

 The sea-facing side of the Fort has a crumbled entrance.
 The Portuguese and their successors on the sea route must have been using this as the entry point.

 Across the creek one can see the Korlai fort which we will visit presently.